Are you on the lookout for things to do in Tijuana, Mexico?

 La Mona de Tijuana

-One of the most strange and unique tourist landmarks in all of Mexico, the infamous Mona stands in a provocative pose amongst a residential area.
+One of Mexico’s most strange and unique landmarks, the infamous Mona stands in a provocative pose amongst a residential area.

 It’s a giant statue of a naked woman that’s intentions were to celebrate the centennial year of the city itself.